ProjectCeladonOrg/pcas_andromeda-db_concept/README.md

 This project is abandoned.
 The vertex store turned out to be costly.
 PCAS AndromedaDB peaked at around 300K transactions/second.
-Project Celadon's GalaxyDB, which uses filesystem abstraction to store entities, is hosted in a mercurial repo.
-GalaxyDB_PoC, in Python, sustains 1.5M transactions/second on CephFS (60 OSD's) with SMR rotating disks and no caching.
+Project Celadon's GalaxyDB, which uses filesystem abstraction to store entities, is hosted in a mercurial repo on bitbucket, and has been tested on Linux and Plan 9.
+GalaxyDB_PoC, in Python, sustains
+1.5M transactions/second on CephFS (60 OSD's) with SMR rotating disks and no caching.
 The project is currently unreleased as we are translating to Go.
 We expect a